 Reasonable basis.
-Generally, you can avoid the disregard of rules and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+Generally, you can avoid the disregard of regulations and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+To avoid the disregard of regulations portion of the accuracy-related penalty, the position taken must also represent a good-faith challenge to the validity of the regulation.
 Reasonable basis is a relatively high standard of tax reporting that is significantly higher than not frivolous or not patently improper.
 The reasonable basis standard is not satisfied by a return position that is merely arguable.